SEND Support and Information

 “I have a disagreement with the local authority about support for additional learning needs”

 All settings and schools are funded to support children with special educational needs or disabilities.
-If your child has complex needs the local authority provide specialist resources.
+If your child has complex needs the local authority provides specialist resources.
 This may include specialist provision (i.e. a special school or a resource base).

 All parents have a right in law to express a preference for the school they would like their child to go to.
 This is not the same as having a right to choose a school.
 If too many children want to go to a particular school, there will be rules about who has priority for a place.
 You may be given your preference of school, but you may not.

-Appeals concerning school allocations should be referred to your Local Authority.
+Appeals concerning school allocations should be referred to your local authority.

-For further information about Birmingham City Councils complaints process, please visit Complaints | Birmingham City Council
+For further information about the Birmingham City Council complaints process, please click the following button.